Hezbollah warns U.S. of consequences for Prophet film

 "The world should know our anger would not be a passing outburst but it would be the start of a serious movement that would continue on the level of the Muslim nation to defend the Prophet of God," Nasrallah said.

-He called for websites to stop publishing clips said to be a trailer for the amateurishly made movie called "Innocence of Muslims," although no full length film has materialized.
+He called for websites to stop publishing clips said to be a trailer for the amateurishly made movie called "Innocence of Muslims," although no full length film has materialised.

-The greater goal, Nasrallah said, would be for the world to agree to criminalize insults to any religion and its prophets.
+The greater goal, Nasrallah said, would be for the world to agree to criminalise insults to any religion and its prophets.

 Nasrallah warned of the danger of unleashing further rage if the full-length film emerged.